Is Tijuana worth visiting?

 Is Tijuana safe for a day trip?

-If you want to visit Tijuana, join a guided tour from San Diego.
+If you want to visit Tijuana, but don’t feel safe doing it on your own join a guided tour from San Diego.
 Organized tours leave from San Diego daily, but if you are already in Tijuana, you can book a tour with a local guide who will give you an overview of the city and offer practical tips.

 Best Tijuana tours from San Diego